Table of Contents

 According to the Social Security Administration, a 20-year-old worker has a 25% chance of becoming disabled before reaching full retirement age.
-And research from the Center for Retirement Research at Boston College cites that changes in health can play a significant role in people's decisions to retire early.
+And since the pandemic started, 5.6% reported early retirement due to COVID-19.

-The Center on Budget and Policy Priorities also notes that people are twice as likely to collect Social Security disability insurance at the age of 50 as at age 40, and twice as likely at age 60 as at age 50.
+The Disability Benefits Center also notes that people are twice as likely to collect Social Security disability insurance at the age of 50 as at age 40, and twice as likely at age 60 as at age 50.
 Bottom line: Life can be unpredictable, but planning for potential curveballs can help.

 How Can Disability Impact Your Finances?